 Message Passing Interface (MPI)

-The Message Passing Interface (MPI) is a library specification that allows HPCC to pass information between its various nodes and clusters.
-HPCC uses MPICH, an open-source, portable implementation of the MPI standard.
+The Message Passing Interface (MPI) is a library specification that allows HPC to pass information between its various nodes and clusters.
+HPC uses MPICH, an open-source, portable implementation of the MPI standard.
 MPICH contains a complete implementation of version 1.2 of the MPI standard and also significant parts of MPI-2, particularly in the area of parallel I/O. MPICH is both a runtime and compile-time environment for MPI-compliant code.

 MPICH-MX is MPICH ported by Myricom for use on its MX transport for its Myrinet networking architecture.
 For more information on MPICH-MX, visit www.myricom.com/support/downloads/mx/mpich-mx.html.